 Mr.Wollack has traveled extensively in Eastern and Central Europe, the former Soviet Union, Latin America, the Middle East, Asia and Africa on behalf of the Institute's political development programs.

-Now chaired by former Secretary of State Madeleine Albright, the Institute maintains offices in more than 65 countries and works to support democratic elections, political parties, parliaments, civic engagement and women’s political empowerment.
+Chaired by former Secretary of State Madeleine Albright since 2001, the Institute maintains offices in more than 50 countries and works to support democratic elections, political parties, parliaments, civic engagement and women’s political empowerment.

 Before joining NDI, Mr. Wollack co-edited the Middle East Policy Survey, a Washington-based newsletter.
 He also wrote regularly on foreign affairs for the Los Angeles Times.
 From 1973 to 1980, he served as legislative director of the American Israel Public Affairs Committee (AIPAC).